All content by Dr Jason Morris. No AI generated content

 ADVANCED: Use Lid n' Lash cleaner/skin conditioner to lids and lashes nightly.
 Leave on overnight as well as I-Drop MGD or HYLO DUAL at least 2X per day.

 MAINTENANCE: Use Blephagel 2-3 times per week.
 Blephagel is effective and is not a steroid.
+Use a hypochlorous spray throughout the day.

 Bacterial Blepharitis: Infection causing inflammation – usually responds to standard treatment and/or antibiotics.
 Important to see your eye care professional!